So can a homemade incubator be less expensive while still providing the optimum levels of heat, humidity and security needed for a successful hatch?

 A thermometer and hygrometer to read temperature and humidity levels respectively.
 This needs to be placed near the eggs for a true reading, as still air homemade incubator models tend to have hot and cold spots.

-Some models also include a fan - generally a computer fan - to circulate the warm air more effectively, and sometimes a small motor for some kind of turning mechanism - otherwise the eggs have to be turned manually.
+Some models also include a fan - generally a computer fan - to circulate the warm air more effectively.
+Sometimes they add a small motor to create a turning mechanism.
+Otherwise the eggs will have to be turned manually.

 I've trawled through hours and hours of videos and come up with the four sets of instructions which I think are a combination of easy to follow and efficient in combining the different elements required.

-This is the most basic of the homemade incubators I've featured here, and it had a very poor hatch rate - only one of the eggs hatched.
+This is the most basic of the homemade incubators I've featured here.
+It had a very poor hatch rate: only one of the eggs hatched.

-This video shows you a simple automatic egg turner to go with the incubator, and a fan to circulate the warm air more efficiently.
+This video demonstrates a simple automatic egg turner to go with the incubator, and a fan to circulate the warm air more efficiently.
 Unfortunately the incubator is already made so the steps aren't quite as clear.

 However, this is a detailed video for making the automatic egg turner seen in the video above.
 It's longer than the others (nearly 20 minutes) but if you want to go this route, it's extremely helpful.